Shannon-Goddard/Big-Data/README.md

 4.)
 Use either PySpark or SQL to analyze the data and determine if the Vine reviews are biased.
 - If you choose to use **SQL**, use the vine_table from the result of the previous step.
 Perform your analysis with SQL queries on RDS.
 - If you choose to use **PySpark**, create a new notebook and perform your analysis there.
-- consider steps to take to reduce noisy data.
+- Consider steps to take to reduce noisy data.

 ## Links